adamtopczewski/weather-app/README.md

 # Weather-App
-Weather application that lets the user find information about temperature and weather conditions, by providing a location name or clicking on the map.
+Weather application that lets the user find information about temperature and weather conditions, by providing a location name, clicking on the map or allowing Geolocation API for longitude and latitude information.

 Made with OpenWeatherMap, GoogleMaps and Skycons API's.